7 Tips To Fix Yellow Toenails

 Tea Tree Oil

 If you have nails that are yellowing due to a bacterial infection, then see if your doctor can prescribe an effective cream for curing the condition.
-A tea tree oil might be suggested since they can be very effective home remedies for treating fungal infection.
+Tea tree oil might be suggested since it can be a very efficient home remedy for treating fungal infection.
 Apply pure tea tree oil to your nail beds using an eyedropper.
 Rinse it off in a few minutes with lukewarm water and perform this procedure two times a day.

 Lemon As A Kind Of Bleaching Agent

 One natural bleaching agent you can use for removing yellow stains from nails is lemon.
 It acts like an astringent as well, which offers healing for the area under the nail and the pores.
 Soaking the area that is affected with lemon juice might help to remove the stains from your toenails and fingernails.
 It is easy to concoct a home remedy that uses lemon, but you will need to be patient; it will take more than a few days for the stains to go away.

 Put lemon juice in a bowl and soak your nails for 10-15 minutes.
 Next, use a soft toothbrush to scrub your nails gently to clean some discoloration off.
 Then use lukewarm water to rinse your hands and then apply a moisturizer.
 This can be done two times a day until all of the discoloration has disappeared.

 Whitening Toothpaste And Baking Soda